Silver Bullet (car): Unsuccessful record attempts

 Competition for the land speed record between Segrave's Golden Arrow and Malcolm Campbell's new Blue Bird was fierce, so the car was built quickly, working around the clock in shifts.
 This left little time for thorough static testing of the engines, made even worse as only two engines were ever built and so the only engines available for testing were the race engines themselves.
 Silver Bullet first appeared in public on 21 February 1930.

 Following the other teams, the first record attempt was to be made on Daytona Beach, in Florida, with Kaye Don driving.
 The car arrived at Daytona on 8 March and Louis Coatalen himself on 16th.
 The record attempts went poorly though, with engine reliability problems and the car proving difficult to control.
 The fastest speed attained was 186 mi/h, well below Sunbeam's own record of three years earlier.

 After the team returned home, further attempts were made to improve the car with testing on Pendine Sands.

 Sunbeam aircraft engines had never recovered from the financial effects of the end of the Great War.
-Coupled with the Depression of the 1930s, Sunbeam simply could not afford a competition program of this scale.
+Coupled with the Depression of the 1930s, Sunbeam simply could not afford a competition programme of this scale.
 Although other UK car companies even did well in this period, Sunbeam did not and went into receivership in 1935.

 The Silver Bullet was sold to Jack Field, a Southport hotelier and garage owner.
 He tested the car on Southport beach, scene of Segrave's earlier success with the Sunbeam Tiger, but couldn't solve its problems and eventually the car was scrapped.